Are you interested in starting a postnatal yoga routine?

 Yes, it is safe to do yoga after having a baby.
 Yoga is a great way to help you stay active and start exercising in the postpartum period.

-It can even help with your mood, (which is important in the postpartum period.)
+It can even help improve your mood, (which is important in the postpartum period.)

 The only thing is, you shouldn’t do it right away.